Tiltonsville, Ohio

-Tiltonsville is a village in southern Jefferson County, Ohio, United States, along the Ohio River.
+Tiltonsville is a village in Jefferson County, Ohio, United States, along the Ohio River.
 The population was 1,259 at the 2020 census.
 It is a part of the Weirton–Steubenville metropolitan area.

 History

 Tiltonsville was laid out in 1806 by John Tilton, and named for him.
 He purchased this land and full Section No. 22 from the United States at a land auction in Pittsburgh on November 25, 1796.
 Tilton paid $3,623.76 for 900 acres of land – half at the time of purchase and the balance on November 18, 1797; his deed by patents dated November 20, 1797, and it is signed by President John Adams.
 A post office called Tiltonville was established in 1852, and the name was changed to Tiltonsville in 1875.

 Tiltonsville is the location of the Hodgen's Cemetery Mound, a burial mound built by the prehistoric Adena culture.